ohpiglet/ohpiglet/README.md

 ### Housekeeping

-- split /images into /images/year etc.

-- find and replace broken image syntax with correct image syntax, all years
+- find and replace broken image syntax with correct image syntax, 2018, but check all years

 ### Dark Mode snag

 - Input Search-box text is invisible in Dark Mode

-- fix it in css

 ### Build out

-- add /output to /ohpiglet, all years
+- add /output to /ohpiglet, 2018

 - build

 - test

-- Add 2023 ...
-2018 one year at a time.